 A child may be taken into custody by a law enforcement officer if there are reasonable grounds to believe that:

-- The child is suffering from illness or injury or is in immediate danger from his surroundings
+- The child is suffering from illness or injury or is in immediate danger from their surroundings

 - The child has run away from his parents, caregiver, guardian, or other custodian